Catering & Meals

-The catering here at Stocksbridge High School is provided on site by Waterfall Catering Group and is a contract catering company specialising in providing fresh, healthy food.
+The catering at Stocksbridge High School is provided on site by Taylor Shaw and is part of Elior Group specialising in providing fresh, healthy food.

 At Stocksbridge High School, we also believe that good nutrition and nourishment is key to optimal teaching and learning.
 As such, our services include a mid-morning break service and lunch.

 The provision of free school meals (FSM) for those who qualify helps to ensure that most children have at least one balanced, nutritious meal during the school day, irrespective of parental income.
 The range of choices for all pupils, either paying or entitled to free school meals is the same.
 Each day the catering services in school provide a range of choices of hot meals, filled jacket potatoes and baguettes, fruit and even pack lunches can be provided.